pay-theory/payments/README.md

 ### Configure

 * payments requires configuration of:
-  * a pay theory API key
+  * a Pay Theory API key
-  * a paytheory clientId
+  * a Pay Theory Client ID
   * an amount in cents
   * optionally styles you want applied